The Real Madrid striker ended his long wait for a Bleus goal as Oliver Giroud netted a double in a straightforward win for Didier Deschamps' side

-However, just four minutes later it did find an opening goal when Ribery slotted home from the spot after David Carney had handled in the area.
+However, just four minutes later they did find opening goal when Ribery slotted home from the spot after David Carney had handled in the area.

 The hosts continued to dictate in the early stages, and they soon doubled their advantage, Giroud latching on to Ribery's pull back before lifting a sublime finish over Langerak and into the bottom corner.

-Australia offered little as an attacking force in the opening half, and it conceded its third after just 27 minutes as Giroud tapped in at the end of a sublime move between Ribery and Samir Nasri.
+Australia offered little as an attacking force in the opening half, and they conceded their third after just 27 minutes as Giroud tapped in at the end of a sublime move between Ribery and Samir Nasri.